An Ultimate Guide to All Beaches in Malta

 An Ultimate Guide to all beaches in Malta

-Blue Grotto – Zurrieq Valley sea inlet
+Blue Grotto Canal – Zurrieq Valley sea inlet

 It is a great area offering lovely views of the islet of Filfla and many viewing points spread along the coast.
 Wied iż-Żurrieq is also well known for its good restaurants.
 Therefore, I must say it is an ‘all in one’ kind of destination.
 Swimming is not the biggest attraction in the area, yet I wanted to mention it because of its unusual surroundings.